RocketryIITKGP/Subsystem_Resources/README.md

-# Propulsion Subsystem Resources
+# Subsystem Resources
-Find the Propulsion Subsystem Learning and Development Resources here.
+Navigate to the Subsystem-Specific Resources here.